 Anti-Locking Braking System

-ABS detects when your wheels are about to lock and rapidly pumps the brake for you, which prevents you skidding and enables you to focus on steering the car better as you’re not having to multi-task in an emergency.
+In some cases, your care may have Anti-Locking Braking System (ABS).
+This detects when your wheels are about to lock and rapidly pumps the brake for you, which prevents you skidding and enables you to focus on steering the car better as you’re not having to multi-task in an emergency.

 Below is a table taken from the Highway code of the typical stopping distances.
 Please remember in the rain overall stopping distance will double and in the ice and snow it can increase up to ten times.